Junschen1/instamatic/readme.md

 See [the documentation](https://instamatic.readthedocs.io) for how to set up and use Instamatic.
 ## Win_server update
 To use the indexing server: XDS (Ubuntu in Windows), please download the exe file from [10.5281/zenodo.15549223](https://doi.org/10.5281/zenodo.15549223).
+Then place the file in the same directory as instamatic.exe.
+For example, if instamatic.exe is located in D:\anaconda\Scripts, put the newly downloaded exe file in the same D:\anaconda\Scripts directory.​
-Then place the file in the same directory as instamatic.exe. (e.g. D:\anaconda\Scripts).
-Finally, change the name of the configuration item following "Win_server.exe" in the settings.yaml file (maybe in C:\Users\****\AppData\Roaming\instamatic\config) to the name of the exe file.
+Next, you need to modify the configuration item in the settings.yaml file.
+This file is usually located in C:\Users****\AppData\Roaming\instamatic\config.
+However, if you can't find the file address, you can open instamatic and look for the config directory information that pops up.
+The path shown there will lead you to the location of the settings.yaml file.
+Once you've located the file, change the name of the configuration item following "Win_server.exe" in the settings.yaml file to the name of the exe file you downloaded.
 ## Reference

 If you found `Instamatic` useful, please consider citing it or one of the references below.